 To withdraw from a single course, or from all courses (complete withdrawal), it is necessary to access the registration functions online via the MyYSU Portal – Registration.
 It is the student's responsibility to confirm that the withdrawal was correctly processed, and the course(s) is/are deleted.
 Nonattendance of class, or notification to the instructor or department, does not constitute official withdrawal.

-Effective Summer 2009, if a student is permitted to withdraw from the University or if a student reduces his or her academic load, a refund of the tuition charge, and the nonresident tuition surcharge, where applicable, shall be made in conformity with the following schedule for regularly scheduled courses:
+If a student is permitted to withdraw from the University or if a student reduces his or her academic load, a refund of the tuition charge, and the nonresident tuition surcharge, where applicable, shall be made in conformity with the following schedule for regularly scheduled courses:

 |Length of Course||100% Refund||No Reduction of Charges|